 Tenants include the Microsoft Technology Center, Aon, BJC HealthCare’s fitness center, Boeing HorizonX/NeXt, the Washington University/Saint Louis University COLLAB research and education suite, Maryville University’s technology center and an expansion for the CIC.

 4340 Duncan | 2019

-This renovation of the 1930 Crescent Building, which is listed on the National Register of Historic Places and had once been a printing facility for the St. Louis Post-Dispatch, creates 90,000-sq.-ft. of office, lab and modular spaces for biotech startups.
+This renovation of the 1930 Crescent Building, which is listed on the National Register of Historic Places and had once been a printing facility for the St. Louis Post-Dispatch, created 90,000-sq.-ft. of office, lab and modular spaces.

-The legacy of the site—formerly occupied by a metal manufacturer—inspired the design of a linear, metal facade for this 10-story, 320,000-sq.-ft office building bordering 4220 Duncan.
-When it opens in 2021, this will be the largest building on the Cortex campus.
-The flexible floor plan accommodates all types and sizes of space configurations.
-A hospitality lobby links to the new Cortex Gateway Plaza, an urban outdoor space with restaurant terraces.
+The legacy of the site—formerly occupied by a metal manufacturer—inspired HOK’s design of a linear, metal facade for this nine-story, 316,000-sq.-ft office and lab building bordering 4220 Duncan.
+When it opens in 2022, this will be the largest building on the Cortex campus.
+The flexible floor plan, designed to be tech- and lab-ready, accommodates all types and sizes of space configurations.
+A hospitality lobby links to the new Cortex Gateway Plaza, a dynamic outdoor space with restaurant terraces, event and work areas.

 Our experience designing space for the fast-moving, tech-savvy occupants of Cortex also is advancing how our teams work.
 Instead of showing PowerPoints or PDFs illustrating static drawings of a proposed new space, for example, design teams rely on building information modeling as well as virtual and augmented reality software.
 This enables future Cortex inhabitants to immerse themselves in the space long before construction starts.
 It’s a faster, more powerful way to make collaborative decisions about how a space should function and look.